AmonShokhinAhmed/2DPathAPI/README.md

 # 2DPathAPI
 **2DPathAPI** was made for my *Game Engine Design* course and provides an outline for a simple path finding library.
 It is not intended to actually be implemented, but instead was only used to practice API Design.
-Because of this the project will obviously not configure/build/work.
+Because of this the project **will obviously not configure/build/work**.

 **Currently WIP**